Not a Member?

 Alecensa Oral Cap: 150mg

 600 mg orally twice daily, with food, until disease progression or unacceptable toxicity.
-First-line treatment with alectinib (n = 152) significantly improved progression-free survival (PFS) compared with crizotinib (n = 151) in a multicenter, open-label clinical trial of patients with ALK-positive NSCLC (25.7 months vs. 10.4 months); overall survival data were not mature.
-The overall response rate was 79% (complete response [CR] 13%) compared with 72% (CR, 6%), respectively; the CNS objective response rate was 81% (CR, 38%) vs. 50% (CR, 5%).
+First-line treatment with alectinib significantly improved progression-free survival (PFS) compared with crizotinib in a multicenter, open-label clinical trial of patients with ALK-positive NSCLC (34.8 months vs. 10.9 months) (the ALEX study).
+After 37% of events being reported, the median overall survival (OS) was not reached with alectinib versus 57.4 months with crizotinib; the 5-year OS rate was 62.5% compared with 45.5%, respectively.
+The overall response rate was 79% (complete response [CR] 13%) for those who received alectinib compared with 72% (CR, 6%) for patients treated with crizotinib; the CNS objective response rate was 81% (CR, 38%) versus 50% (CR, 5%), respectively.
 Patients with locally advanced or metastatic ALK-positive NSCLC who were treated with alectinib after progression on crizotinib had objective response rates of 38% to 48% in two multicenter, single-arm clinical trials (n = 225).
 In a multicenter, randomized, open-label phase 3 study, treatment with alectinib (n = 72) also significantly improved median progression-free survival compared with chemotherapy (n = 35) (9.6 months vs. 1.4 months) in patients with advanced ALK-positive NSCLC who progressed on, or were intolerant to, crizotinib.
 The CNS objective response rate was also significantly higher with alectinib versus chemotherapy in patients with measurable baseline CNS disease (54.2% vs. 0%).

 600 mg by mouth twice daily.